Xzart/HighFrontierSOL/README.md

 Board Game Geek: https://boardgamegeek.com/boardgame/172737/high-frontier-3rd-edition

 Idea:
-Our idea is to help players with tourn control system and basic game info.
+Our idea is to help players with turn control system and basic game info.